radical-collaboration/DeepDriveMD-WESTPA-Summit-2021/README.md

-# DeepDriveMD-Longhorn-2021
+# DeepDriveMD-WESTPA-Summit-2021
-Scripts, configs, results, documentation, and analysis of DeepDriveMD experiments run on Longhorn in 2021.
+Scripts, configs, results, documentation, and analysis of DeepDriveMD experiments run on Summit in 2021.

-Everything related to the experiment is stored here `/scratch/06079/tg853783/ddmd` on Longhorn with a group permission to read/write by `G-822428`.
+~~Everything related to the experiment is stored here `/scratch/06079/tg853783/ddmd` on Longhorn with a group permission to read/write by `G-822428`.~~

 Please reach out to our team by posting an issue in the [DeepDriveMD](https://github.com/DeepDriveMD/DeepDriveMD-pipeline) in case you need access to the shared path.